 If you stimulate your nipples with your fingers and they refuse to stand out, you likely have inverted nipples.
 Your nipples may seem to stimulate slightly but not enough to give your baby a good nub to latch onto, or you may have flat nipples that are entirely unresponsive.
 This may seem worrisome if you’re planning to breastfeed, but there’s no reason to panic.

-With the right techniques and perhaps some tools of the trade, you can successfully breastfeed despite the inverted position of your nipples.
+With the right techniques and perhaps some tools of the trade, you can successfully breastfeed despite the flat or inverted position of your nipples.
 The biggest concern is that your baby won’t receive an adequate supply of milk because he or she will struggle to latch on fully.
-While this is something that you will want to watch just like all moms, rest assured that many women breastfeed successfully with inverted nipples.
+While this is something that you will want to watch just like all moms, rest assured that many women breastfeed successfully with flat or inverted nipples.
 It just might take a little more strategy, and that’s what this guide will help you learn.

 Identify the Real Problem